-This method is not applicable for mobile users' as you cannot install the add-ons.
+This method is not applicable for mobile users’ as you cannot install the add-ons.
 You can still try the manual way to browse the blocked websites.
-I'd not recommend you to install a third-party app from the play store or Appstore just for the proxy switching as most of them are filled with adware.
+I’d not recommend you to install a third-party app from third-party stores just for the proxy switching as most of them are filled with adware.

-This is a very simple method that you can do to access blocked websites in India.
+This is a very simple method that you can use to access blocked websites in India.
 You just need to use any of the free DNS instead of the DNS of your ISP, and you can open all the banned websites.
-For this purpose, the best option is Google DNS or Cloudflare's 126.96.36.199.
-To do this, follow the below steps:
+For this purpose, the best option is Google DNS or Cloudflare’s 18.104.22.168.
+To do this, follow the below steps –

 - Go to the Control Panel.